 The first step towards recovering from alcohol dependence is to admit to the problem.
 People struggling with alcohol abuse can easily convince themselves they don't have a problem or that they're doing everything they possibly can to fight it.
 However, these patterns of thought are unhealthy and may make someone more likely to continue inflicting damage on him or herself.

-Whilst there are no laws stipulating a required level of training for counsellors working in alcohol addiction, the National Institute for Health and Care Excellence (NICE) have put together some clinical guidelines outlining recommendations about psychological treatments, treatment with medicines and what kind of services help individuals with an alcohol addiction.
+Whilst there are no laws stipulating a required level of training for counsellors working in alcohol addiction, the National Institute for Health and Care Excellence (NICE) has put together some clinical guidelines outlining recommendations about psychological treatments, treatment with medicines and what kind of services help individuals with alcohol addiction.
+Key recommendations include:

 - Planned withdrawal from alcohol, which can help people to safely stop drinking.